 Time Period #6 (1449 to 1840 AD): 6th Seal

-Chapter 7 answers the question in the last verse of chapter 6: "who shall be able to stand?"
-The answer in chapter 7 is those who receive the seal of God.
-More detail is provided as part of the study on the Seal of God (Revelation 14)
+The last verse (Rev. 6:17) presents the question: "Who shall be able to stand?"
+The answer is given in chapter 7 as it describes those who receive the seal of God during the next time period.
+More detail is provided as part of a future study on the Seal of God (Revelation 14).

 Time Period #7 (1840 to Second Coming): 7th Seal